pithnoo/Better-Platformer/README.md

 # Soul
-Project focused on learning more of screen shake, player movement and inheritance
+Game made for the Mark Everson Foundation, focused on learning more of screen shake, player movement and inheritance